twolfson/twolfson.com/articles/learning-to-forget.md

 - When writing down a word, remember the actual shape of the letter and draw that
     - Sometimes when half-awake, my wires get crossed and I write gibberish letters
 - When reading back the note, I rewrite the note in daylight immediately.
 Otherwise, words that might be on the tip of my tongue later will be harder to remember.

+# Remembering on the go
+- On a personal note, I sometimes will write a note via pen on my wrist
+    - Useful when I don't have paper or my phone easily accessible
+    - Useful when I am walking and need to remember a task (e.g. commuting and need to ship a package)

 # Splitting mental space for personal and work
 Thinking about work tasks while you are in your personal life can be unnecessarily stressful.
 I try my best to keep personal things personal and work things work.